rweitzman/ReactReduxSaga/README.md

 ![Mockup](src/assets/mockup.png?raw=true "mockup")

-## Bonus activities
+## Bonus activities (optional)

-Time and experience level permitting, please complete any of the following bonus activities:
+Time and experience level permitting, please complete one or more of the following bonus activities:

 - Create a UI for sorting the athlete channel cards
 - Create a UI for searching the athlete channel cards